 - Mutual funds keep track of a lot of the paperwork for you.

-The fund invests in 500 of the largest U.S. companies, which span many different industries and account for about three-fourths of the U.S. stock market’s value.
+“The fund offers exposure to 500 of the largest U.S. companies, which span many different industries and account for about three-fourths of the U.S. stock market’s value.”

-The best way to approach stock investing is also the simplest — dollar cost averaging, also known as systematic investing.
+The best way to approach stock investing is also the simplest — dollar-cost averaging, also known as systematic investing.
 All you have to do is invest fixed amounts, like $100, at regular intervals, such as monthly.